English grammar: Nouns

-English nouns are not marked for case as they are in some languages, but they have possessive forms, through the addition of -'s (as in John's, children's) or just an apostrophe (with no change in pronunciation) in the case of -[e]s plurals and sometimes other words ending with -s (the dogs' owners, Jesus' love).
-More generally, the ending can be applied to noun phrases (as in the man you saw yesterday's sister); see below.
-The possessive form can be used either as a determiner (John's cat) or as a noun phrase (John's is the one next to Jane's).
+English nouns are not marked for case as they are in some languages, but they have possessive forms, through the addition of -'s (as in John's, children's) or just an apostrophe (with no change in pronunciation) in the case of -[e]s plurals (the dogs' owners) and sometimes other words ending with -s (Jesus' love).
+More generally the ending can be applied to noun phrases (as in the man you saw yesterday's sister); see below.
+The possessive form can be used either as a determiner (Manyanda's cat) or as a noun phrase (Manyanda's is the one next to Jane's).

-The status of the possessive as an affix or a clitic is the subject of debate.
+The classification of the possessive as an affix or a clitic is the subject of debate.
 It differs from the noun inflection of languages such as German, in that the genitive ending may attach to the last word of the phrase.
 To account for this, the possessive can be analysed, for instance as a clitic construction (an "enclitic postposition") or as an inflection of the last word of a phrase ("edge inflection").